ColdSnow2/TModeration-Server/README.md

 ## TModeration Bot 2021
 #### What's this?
-TModeration Bot is made in NodeJS and Discord.JS TModeration Bot is a Henry's trusted bot.
-The bot for fun, economy, moderating, developer tools with **OPEN FREE NO LIMITED** JavaScript eval integrated.
+TModeration Bot is made in node.js and discord.js TModeration Bot is a bot for fun, economy, moderating, developer tools with a **free and no-limits** JavaScript eval integrated.
 #### Prefix
 TMod.
-Bot's default prefix is `tm<space><command>` (<...> is __**REQUIRED**__)
+Bot's default prefix is `tm <command>`
+(<...> is __**REQUIRED**__)

 #### What's the special thing in TModeration Bot?
-As i said, TModeration Bot have an open eval command.
-Also, the bot have integrated Invitation Link Prevention (ILP) so it protect your server out of advertismenting.
+TModeration has an eval command which lets you run any JavaScript code in the bot.
+The bot also has invite link protection, which deletes messages containing Discord server invites.
 #### HEY HEY, SOMEONE VIOLATED THE RULES!
 The rules is
 ```js